-- (a) Landlord required to provide notice of termination.
-A landlord who intends to provide a residential household with a notice of termination for any displacement shall file a copy of such notice to the city within three (3) days after serving the notice on the tenant.
-The notice shall be personally delivered to the residential households or served by mail, in the manner required by Code of Civil Procedure § 1162. - (b) Contents.
-The notice of termination must state with specificity the basis on which the landlord seeks to terminate the tenancy and notify the tenants of their rights under this article. - (c) Third-party agency.
-Within five (5) business days of providing copy of a notice of termination to the city, the landlord is required to provide to the third-party agency as identified by the city: address of each rental unit being displaced, the number of bedrooms and bathrooms of each unit, the names of every member of the residential household who is a signatory on the rental housing agreement for the rental unit, the household income as shown on rental housing agreement-related documents, and the number of household members, including children.
-Where there is no written rental housing agreement, the landlord shall provide the name of every person the landlord considers to be a resident under an oral rental housing agreement.
+(a) Landlord required to provide notice of termination.
+A landlord who intends to provide a residential household with a notice of termination for any displacement from a mobile home rental unit or from fewer than three (3) rental units shall file a copy of such notice to the city within three (3) days after serving the notice on the tenant.
+The notice shall be personally delivered to the residential households or served by mail, in the manner required by Code of Civil Procedure § 1162.

+(b) Contents.
+The notice of termination must state with specificity the basis on which the landlord seeks to terminate the tenancy and notify the tenants of their rights under this article.

+(c) Third-party agency.
+Within five (5) business days of providing copy of a notice of termination to the city, the landlord is required to provide to the third-party agency as identified by the city: the address of each rental unit being displaced, the number of bedrooms and bathrooms of each rental unit, the names of every member of the residential household who areis a signatory on the rental housing agreement for the rental unit, the household income as shown on rental housing agreement-related documents, and the number of household members, including children.
+Where there is no written rental housing agreement, the landlord shall provide the name of every person the landlord considers to be a tenantresident under an oral rental housing agreement.

-- 2. Claim form.
+2. Claim form.
 To qualify for relocation assistance, tenants must complete a claim form and provide it to the third-party agency before the actual termination date in order to be eligible for relocation assistance payments.
 The third-party agency will determine their eligibility for relocation assistance.
 After determination of eligibility, and within fifteen (15) days of the date the claim form is submitted to the third-party agency, the full amount of relocation assistance shall be paid directly by the landlord to the residential household.
-The third-party agency will confirm issuance of payment by means of an acknowledgement of payment form. - 3.
-Payment.
-Landlord shall directly pay the full amount of relocation assistance as determined by the third-party agency to eligible residential households within fifteen (15) days of the date a tenant submits a claim form and provide proof of payment to the third-party agency. - 4.
-Verification of compliance.
-Within five (5) days of receiving verification from the third-party agency, the city shall review landlord's compliance with this article. - c.
-Translation of documents for those with limited English proficiency.
-Documents related to this section regarding relocation assistance that are to be provided to the tenant, including the notice of intent, notice of termination and claim forms, shall also be provided in Spanish, Chinese and/or Russian, as needed, or other languages as requested that is responsive to the needs of the tenant population who have limited English proficiency and in accordance with this program's language access plan in the administrative guidelines.
+The third-party agency will confirm issuance of payment by means of an acknowledgement of payment form.

+3. Payment.
+Landlord shall directly pay the full amount of relocation assistance as determined by the third-party agency to eligible residential households within fifteen (15) days of the date a tenant submits a claim form and provide proof of payment to the third-party agency.